Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Empirical Application: Transition into Formality in the Jóvenes in Acción Training Program

-Our application relates to the large job training program \emph{Jóvenes en Acción}.
-The program's main goal was to increase labor market attachment and job quality among disadvantaged youth aged between 18 and 28 living in Colombia's largest cities.
-The intervention lasted approximately six months and was based on three main components: (i) three months in private institutions, during which trainees received occupational-specific training and developed soft skills, such as proactive behavior, resourcefulness, openness to feedback and teamwork; (ii) three months of on-the-job training provided by legally registered companies in the form of an unpaid internship; (iii) elaboration of a project of life, orienting youth towards a positive visualization of their abilities and work perspectives.\footnote{Training providers were paid according to students’ course progression and received a bonus if the trainees were hired by the firms that employed them during the internship.
-One interesting feature of the program was its' significant take-up: 97\% of the individuals accepted it, which minimizes concerns about compliance problems.}
+Our empirical application uses experimental data on a large job training program called \textit{Jóvenes en Acción}, implemented in Colombia's seven largest cities between 2002 and 2005.
+The program’s main goals were to increase the labor market attachment and the quality of jobs that disadvantaged young individuals (between 18 and 25 years old) held.
+To this end, \textit{Jóvenes en Acción} combined three main components: (i) three months of classroom training on occupational-specific skills in private training centers, with an additional focus on building ``soft'' skills, such as proactive behavior, resourcefulness, openness to feedback and teamwork; (ii) three months of on-the-job training provided by legally registered companies in the form of an unpaid internship; (iii) elaboration of a project of life, orienting youth towards a positive visualization of their abilities and work perspectives.